Henri de Toulouse-Lautrec: Rise to recognition

-In 1888, the Belgian critic Octave Maus invited Lautrec to present eleven pieces at the Vingt (the 'Twenties') exhibition in Brussels in February.
-Theo van Gogh, the brother of Vincent van Gogh, bought Poudre de Riz (Rice Powder) for 150 francs for the Goupil & Cie gallery.
+In 1888, the Belgian critic Octave Maus invited Lautrec to present eleven pieces at the Les XX (the 'Twenties') exhibition in Brussels in February.
+Theo van Gogh, the brother of Vincent van Gogh, bought Poudre de Riz ('Rice Powder') for 150 francs for the Goupil & Cie gallery.
 From 1889 to 1894, Toulouse-Lautrec took part in the Salon des Indépendants regularly.
 He made several landscapes of Montmartre.
 Tucked deep into Montmartre in Monsieur Pere Foret's garden, Toulouse-Lautrec executed a series of pleasant en plein air paintings of Carmen Gaudin, the same red-headed model who appears in The Laundress (1888).

-In 1890, during the banquet of the XX exhibition in Brussels, he challenged to a duel the artist Henry de Groux, who criticised van Gogh's works.
+In 1890, during the banquet of Les XX exhibition in Brussels, he challenged to a duel the artist Henry de Groux, who criticised van Gogh's works.
 Paul Signac also declared he would continue to fight for Van Gogh's honour if Lautrec was killed.
 De Groux apologised for the slight and left the group, and the duel never took place.

 Toulouse-Lautrec contributed several illustrations to the magazine Le Rire during the mid-1890s.